 • Chowdhuri S, McCrea S, Demner-Fushman D, Taylor CO.
 Extracting Biomedical Terms from Postpartum Depression Online Health Communities.
 In AMIA Summits on Translational Science Proceedings, vol. 2019.[link]

-Characterizing and designing services to enable participation and engagement in research using digital devices.
-Our goal is to provide tools to help researchers make use of emerging technologies such as wearable monitoring to enable deep phenotyping, while keeping study participants at the center of innovation.
+Characterizing and designing services to enable participation in research and patient monitoring using digital devices.
+Our goal is to provide tools to help researchers and clinicians make use of emerging technologies such as wearable monitoring to enable deep phenotyping, while keeping study participants and patients at the center of innovation.

 Selected publications: